sentrysoftware/sentry-maven-skin/README.md

 ### Source code

-Fork the git repository from http://alpha/source, branch from `master`, commit and push your changes, and submit pull requests.
+Fork the git repository from http://alpha/source, branch from **develop**, commit and push your changes, and submit pull requests.

 ### Structure and technologies

 Beware that this project is a baroc mix of languages, frameworks and libraries:

 * Java for some *backend* HTML processing
-* Javascript-in-Java ([Nashorn](//docs.oracle.com/javase/10/nashorn/introduction.htm)) for building the index
+* Javascript-in-Java with [GraalVM](//www.graalvm.org/reference-manual/js/) for building the index
 * [Velocity](//velocity.apache.org/engine/1.7/user-guide.html) for templating
 * [AngularJS](//angularjs.org/) for front-end logic
 * Various HTML, CSS and JS frameworks and libraries (Bootstrap, etc.)